A characterisation of orthomodular spaces by Sasaki maps: Introduction

-We are now able to formulate our main theorem, which implies that Sasaki maps do not only provide an alternative for the covering property, but they also provide a condition that is strong enough to assure that an orthoset is induced by a Hermitian space, even an orthomodular space.
+We are now able to formulate our main theorem, which implies that Sasaki maps do not only provide a way to incorporate the covering property within the framework of orthosets, but they also provide a condition that is strong enough to assure that an orthoset is induced by a Hermitian space, even an orthomodular space.

-\begin{theorem*} Let $(X,\perp)$ be an irreducible, point-closed Sasaki space of rank $\geq 4$.
+\begin{theorem} Let $(X,\perp)$ be an irreducible, point-closed Sasaki space of rank $\geq 4$.
 Then $(X,\perp)$ is isomorphic to $(P(H),\perp)$ for some orthomodular space $H$.